24th March 2026

 Swithens Farm

-Swithens Farm is not only one of the best petting farms in Leeds, but the whole of Yorkshire.
+Swithens Farm is not only one of the best petting farms in Leeds, but the whole of Yorkshire in our opinion.
 What started as a family-run working pig farm has transformed into a great day for the whole family, where you can meet and feed the animals, be it pigs and sheep or alpacas and meerkats.

 If your little ones are under 10, make a beeline for The Play Barn.
 They can swing, slide and climb their way around the indoor adventure playground – it’s the perfect way to tire them out.
 When you head home, why not grab some locally-reared meat to take with you?